J-Ramalho/industRial/docs/7_effects.md

 <img src="7_effects_files/figure-html/unnamed-chunk-26-1.png" width="100%" />

-As the residuals analysis has been discussed in detail including custom made plots and statistical tests in the linear models unit, the assessment is done here in a summarize manner including a grouped output of all residuals plots: the qq plot presents good adherence to the center line indicating a normal distribution; the residuals versus fit presents a rather symmetrical distribution around zero indicating equality of variances at all levels and; the scale location plot though, shows a center line that is not horizontal which suggests the presence of outliers; in the Residuals versus fit we can effectively sense the Residuals Standard Error of 26.
+As the residuals analysis has been discussed in detail including custom made plots and statistical tests in the linear models unit, the assessment is done here in a summarized manner with a grouped output of all residuals plots.
+The qq plot presents good adherence to the center line indicating a normal distribution; the residuals versus fit presents a rather symmetrical distribution around zero indicating equality of variances at all levels and; the scale location plot though, shows a center line that is not horizontal which suggests the presence of outliers; in the Residuals versus fit we can effectively sense the Residuals Standard Error of 26.

 ### Interaction plot {#interaction.plot}